-Any chapter accused of violating their council's governing documents will follow the procedures as outlined by that council's judicial process.
-Dependent upon the council this could include but is not limited to, informal discussions, mediations, and/or a judicial hearing heard by a board of their peers.
-All judicial boards undergo annual training by the Office of Fraternity and Sorority Life, as well as training by the executive council officer who is responsible for the judicial body.
-The Office of Fraternity and Sorority Life will also make efforts to provide these board members training from outside offices that deal with student conduct such as Student Rights and Responsibilities.
+Dependent upon the council and violation, this could include but is not limited to, informal discussions, mediations, and/or a judicial hearing heard by a board of their peers.
+All judicial boards undergo annual training by the Office of Fraternity and Sorority Life or Student Rights and Responsibilities, as well as training by the executive council officer who is responsible for the judicial body.

-While the Office of Fraternity and Sorority Life strongly believes in the concept of self-governance by students as an educational tool for their personal and professional development, the Office understands that sometimes there are cases that should be handled by professionals.
-Due to this recognition the Dean of Students, or their designee, has final say in whether or not a case should bypass a council's judicial process and go straight to Student Rights and Responsibilities.
+While the Office of Fraternity and Sorority Life strongly believes in the concept of self-governance, the Office understands certain cases need to addressed by the administration.
+Due to this recognition the Dean of Students, Coordinator for Fraternity and Sorority Life, Student Rights and Responsibilities, or their designee, reserve the right to bypass a council's judicial process and send cases through the Office of Student Rights and Responsibilities.